-All Personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a "Test Administration and Certification of Training Form and Non-Disclosure Agreement."
+All personnel assigned to be Test Administrators must be employees of the local school system, be trained for their role, and sign a Test Administration and Certification of Training Form and Non-Disclosure Agreement.

 Teacher (T) is an individual with secure account access to information about their students in Pearson Access.
-The Teacher may administer the assessment, but in this manual, we will call the person administering the assessment the Test Administrator.
+The Teacher may administer the assessment but, in this manual, we will call the person administering the assessment the Test Administrator.
 The Pearson Access platform calls this the Teacher role.

-Non-Eligible Test Administrators: Teachers who are parents or legal guardians may NOT serve as a Test Administrator for their own child or any student residing within the same dwelling.
-Parents who are regular volunteers, student teachers, or student interns who are not regular employees of the LEA/LEA 24 school may not serve as the TA.
+Non-Eligible Test Administrators: Teachers who are caregivers or legal guardians may NOT serve as a Test Administrator, Proctor, or Accommodator in the same testing area as a student who is a family member or who resides within the same dwelling.
+Caregivers or legal guardians who are regular volunteers, student teachers, or student interns who are NOT regular employees of the LEA/LEA 24 school may NOT serve as the TA or Proctor.

-The following roles do not need access to Pearson Access:
+The following roles do NOT need access to Pearson Access: